arowM/elm-istring/README.md

 It only changes to use `lazy` on `view` function.

 Though it successfully reduces some useless rerendering events, it changes the behavior of input field!

-To ensure, enter "s" "3" "a", as previously we did on [sample page](https://arowm.github.io/elm-istring/lazy.html).
+To ensure, enter "s" "3" "a", as previously we did, on [sample page](https://arowm.github.io/elm-istring/lazy.html).
 If you enter "s", it shows "s" on input field and the "s" remains till you push "3".
 Furthermore, if you input "a" after that, "3a" is shown on the input field...

 This is because `input` tags have some sort of their own state, and it breaks Single Source of Truth of our code.

 Initially, `model.value` is `""`, and the input `tag` has state `""` as its `value`.
 How it goes after entering "s"?
 The `normalize` function convert it to `""`, it is as same as initial value, so `lazy` decides not to rerender `digitInput`.